oci-pronghorn/GreenLightning/README.md

  mvn install
  ```

+#### Create a new directory outside of the GreenLighter project directory for your new IoT project.
-Now, ```cd``` into a directory that you would like your own IoT project to be created in, and enter:
+Now, ```cd``` into the directory for your to be created IoT project, and enter:
 ```
 mvn archetype:generate -DarchetypeGroupId=com.ociweb -DarchetypeArtifactId=GreenLighter -DarchetypeVersion=0.0.1-SNAPSHOT
 ```